whikloj/rdf-hashing-java/README.md

 ### Library

 `rdf-hashing-VERSION.jar` is just the library code and can be used to include this tool in your code.

+The `RdfHash` class has two static functions.

+* `RdfHash.calculate(model)` takes a Jena Model and returns the hexadecimal sha256 hash for it.
+* `RdfHash.getGraphString(model)` takes a Jena Model and returns the parsed formatted string of the graph ready for generating the hash.

 ```java